Cointegration and Representation of Cointegrated Autoregressive Processes in Banach Spaces: Abstract

 \section{Abstract}

 We extend the notion of cointegration for time series taking values in a potentially infinite dimensional Banach space.
-Examples of such time series include stochastic processes in $C[0,1]$ equipped with the supremum distance, those in a finite dimensional vector space equipped with a non-Euclidean distance, etc. We then provide a suitable generalization of the Granger-Johansen representation theorem for such time series.
-To achieve our goal, we first note that an autoregressive law of motion is characterized by a simple linear operator pencil, so study its spectral properties to obtain a geometric condition that is necessary and sufficient for the inverse to have a pole of order 1 or 2 around one.
-Each of these conditions forms a fundamental basis for our I(1) or I(2) representation theorem for autoregressive processes.
-The representation theorems in this paper are derived under much weaker assumptions than the existing versions.
-Moreover, they provide a complete characterization of I(1) or I(2) solutions: except for the terms depending on initial values, all the other components are explicitly given in closed forms.
+Examples of such time series include stochastic processes in $C[0,1]$ equipped with the supremum distance and those in a finite dimensional vector space equipped with a non-Euclidean distance.
+We then develop versions of the Granger-Johansen representation theorems for I(1) and I(2) autoregressive (AR) processes taking values in such a space.
+To achieve our goal, we first note that an AR($p$) law of motion can be characterized by a linear operator pencil via the companion form representation, and then study the spectral properties of a linear operator pencil to obtain a necessary and sufficient condition for a given AR($p$) law of motion to admit I(1) or I(2) solutions.
+These operator-theoretic results form a fundamental basis for our representation theorems.
+Furthermore, it is shown that our operator-theoretic approach is in fact a closely related extension of the conventional approach taken in a Euclidean space setting.
+Our theoretical results may be especially relevant in a recently growing literature on functional time series analysis in Banach spaces.